-Based on the current existing data, acetal does not present a concern for genetic toxicity.
+Based on the current existing data, propanal diethyl acetal does not present a concern for genetic toxicity.

 10.1.1.1.
 Risk assessment.
-Acetal was assessed in the BlueScreen assay and found negative for both cytotoxicity and genotoxicity, with and without metabolic activation (RIFM, 2013).
-There are no studies assessing the mutagenic activity of acetal.
-However, read-across can be made to butane, 1,1'-[methylenebis(oxy)]bis- (CAS # 2568-90-3; see Section 5).
-The mutagenic activity of butane, 1,1'-[methylenebis(oxy)] bis-has been evaluated in multiple bacterial reverse mutation assays conducted in compliance with GLP regulations and in accordance with OECD TG 471.
-Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and TA1538 were treated with butane, 1,1'-[methylenebis (oxy)]bis-in water at concentrations up to 10000 μ g/plate.
-Statistically significant increases in the mean number of revertant colonies of TA98 and TA100 strains were observed in the absence of metabolic activation with 3.9- and 2.1-fold increases, respectively.
+Propanal diethyl acetal was assessed in the BlueScreen assay and found negative for both cytotoxicity and genotoxicity, with and without metabolic activation (RIFM, 2014).
+There are no studies assessing the mutagenic activity of propanal diethyl acetal; however, read-across can be made to butane, 1,1'-[methylenebis(oxy)]bis- (CAS # 2568-90-3; see Section 5).
+The mutagenic activity of butane, 1,1'-[methylenebis(oxy)]bis-has been evaluated in multiple bacterial reverse mutation assays conducted in compliance with GLP regulations and in accordance with OECD TG 471.
+Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and TA1538 were treated with butane, 1,1'-[methylenebis(oxy)]bis-in water at concentrations up to 10000 μg/plate.
+Statistically significant increases in the mean number of revertant colonies of TA98 and TA100 strains were observed in absence of metabolic activation with 3.9- and 2.1-fold increases, respectively.
 No increases in the mean number of revertant colonies were observed at any tested dose in the presence of S9.
-In another bacterial reverse mutation assay, Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, TA102, and Escherichia coli strain WP2uvrA were treated with butane, 1,1'-[methylenebis(oxy)]bis-at concentrations up to 5000 μg/plate.
+In another bacterial reverse mutation assay, Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, TA102, and Escherichia coli strain WP2uvrA were treated with butane, 1,1'-[methylenebis(oxy)]bisat concentrations up to 5000 μg/plate.
 No increases in the mean number of revertant colonies were observed at any tested dose in the presence of S9.
-In another bacterial reverse mutation assay, Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with butane, 1,1'-[methylenebis(oxy)]bis-at concentrations up to 2500 μg/plate.
+In another bacterial reverse mutation assay Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with butane, 1,1'-[methylenebis(oxy)]bisat concentrations up to 2500 μg/plate.
 No increases in the mean number of revertant colonies were observed at any tested dose in the presence of S9.
-A mammalian cell gene mutation assay was conducted according to OECD TG 476/GLP guidelines.
-Chinese hamster ovary were treated with butane, 1.1'-[methylenebis (oxy)]bis-in sterile deionized water at concentrations up to 5 mg/mL for 4 h.
+A mammalian cell gene mutation assay (HPRT) was conducted according to OECD TG 476 and GLP guidelines.
+Chinese hamster ovary cells were treated for 4 h with butane, 1,1'-[methylenebis (oxy)]bis-in sterile deionized water at concentrations up to 5 mg/mL.
 Effects were evaluated both with and without metabolic activation.
 No statistically significant increases in the frequency of mutant colonies were observed with any dose of the test item, either with or without metabolic activation (REACH Dossier).
-Taken together, 2 negative results and 1 positive result in the bacterial reverse mutation assay and a negative result in the mammalian cell gene mutation study, it can be concluded that butane, 1,1'-[methylenebis(oxy)]bis-is not considered to be mutagenic, and this can be extended to acetal.
+Taken together-2 negative results and one positive result in the bacterial reverse mutation assay and a negative result in the mammalian cell gene mutation study-we can conclude that butane, 1,1'-[methylenebis(oxy)]bis-is not considered to be mutagenic, and this can be extended to propanal diethyl acetal.